Obesity across the life course

 - Bariatric Surgery - Obesity Meeting 2026 (UK)

-- Behavioral Therapy - Euro Obesity 2025 (Netherlands)
+- Behavioral & Environmental Factors - Childhood Obesity 2025 (Italy)

 - Behavioural and Environmental factors - Obesity Meeting 2026 (UK)

-- Childhood Obesity and Effects - Euro Obesity 2025 (Netherlands)
+- Childhood Obesity and Effects - Childhood Obesity 2025 (Italy)

 - Childhood Obesity Prevention - Obesity Meeting 2026 (UK)